SwethaKey/Deploy-Python-Django--Docker-Azure/README.md

 # follow this vedio
     https://youtu.be/PaGBm9a3bHw?si=xyE-DXorsr18dIpD

-# After creating ACR(Container registry) and you Have to create a ACI(Conatiner instance).
+# After creating ACR(Container registry) in Azure cloud and you Have to create a ACI(Conatiner instance).
 If you can go to terminal Vcode and go to terminal Azure Cloud Shell. there you have to write a code like
 az container create \
   --resource-group Demoregister \
   --name demoinstance \ # you can you new name here